Blog

 Sole Custody

-• the way the parent seeing visitation can care and provide for the child in a way that the domiciliary parent cannot
+• How the parent seeking visitation can care and provide for the child in a way that the domiciliary parent cannot

 Contact an Experienced Child Custody Lawyer Today